SMART Board Alternatives Compared: Vibe vs. Microsoft, Google, and Samsung

 Vibe takes full advantage of the cloud, so users can brainstorm with both in-person and remote users on an infinite canvas, all in real-time.
 With every session saved automatically in the cloud, you never have to worry about losing your work.
 In fact, you can join a Vibe Canvas from any device you’d like, so you can work when and where you want.

 With a robust suite of built-in integrations that includes Google Drive, Dropbox, OneDrive, Slack, Microsoft Teams, Zoom, WebEx, Asana, and more, users will find that Vibe slots in nicely with existing workflows.

-Different smart boards are designed to suit different business needs.
-Finding the right product comes down to balancing features and capabilities you need with the budget you can afford.
+Different smart whiteboards are designed to suit different business needs.
+Finding the right smart whiteboard comes down to balancing the features and capabilities you need with the budget you can afford.

-That being said, the modest price tag, endless canvas, and simple workflow integrations of the Vibe board are likely to suit most users, especially small- to mid-sized marketing and design agencies, startups, and tech firms.
+That being said, Vibe’s modest price tag, limitless canvas, and simple workflow integrations are likely to suit most users, especially small- to mid-sized marketing and design agencies, startups, and tech firms.

-One less obvious advantage Vibe has over its competitors is it’s small production and development team.
+Another less obvious (but extremely valuable) advantage Vibe has over its competitors is its small production and development team.
 Vibe offers white-glove customer support, and their team consistently makes changes to VibeOS based on user requests.

 “Overall, we’ve been very impressed by Vibe and the team behind it,” says Vibe user Peter Parker, Director of Advanced Analytics at Attunix.
 “They’ve been super receptive to our feedback and have incorporated suggestions and requests, both big and small, into the product.
 We’re often finding new ways of integrating Vibe into our everyday work to make us all more productive and efficient.”